Catalog

 Example 4: Load from record

-catalog = LMRequestProcessorCatalog.from_records(
+catalog = LMRequestProcessorCatalog.from_records(records=records)

 Template Format Example